 With colleges and universities now reflecting on the turbulence of 2020 and the quality of their services, widespread efforts are being made to enhance the student experience through more dynamic online learning.
-This is one of the reasons why Online Program Management Systems (OPMs) are becoming not just relevant, but a staple for the most innovative and proactive schools up and down the country.
+This is one of the reasons why online program management systems are becoming not just relevant, but a staple for the most innovative and proactive schools, up and down the continent.

 What is an Online Program Management System?

-Online Program Management provides universities and colleges with the opportunity to bring their courses and academic programs to distance learners.
-Typically, a partnership with an Online Program Management partner provides access to an extensive range of services and functionalities, covering everything from market research and enrolment to course design and candidate retention management.
+Online program management provides universities and colleges with the opportunity to bring their courses and academic programs to distance learners.
+Typically, a partnership with an OPM partner provides access to an extensive range of services and functionalities, covering everything from market research and enrolment to course design and candidate retention management.